 It takes a village to run a portal on all things ebooks and econtent.
 And this village needs to constantly grow.
-Currently, the site is managed by Mirela Roncevic, editor, writer and literacy advocate with a long history in publishing and libraries.
+Currently, the portal is managed by Mirela Roncevic, editor, writer, ebook expert, and ‘free reading’ advocate with a long history in publishing and libraries.
 And a bunch of other individuals are helping along the way, regularly or on occasion.

 Many years ago, No Shelf Required functioned as a blog managed solely by Sue Polanka, an academic librarian from Wright State University (OH), who was instrumental in transforming the coverage of ebooks in libraries.
 The blog quickly became THE site on all things ebooks for librarians of all walks of life: public, school, and academic.
 During this time, Mirela was covering ebooks for Library Journal.
 As fate would have it, the two women would meet at an ALA conference (in Anaheim, CA, if memory serves) and the rest would quickly become history.

 Sue and Mirela would eventually join forces on several initiatives: write/edit a book together on e-reference, co-edit a quarterly journal for ALA, and collaborate on keeping No Shelf Required the source of trusted reporting on all things ebooks and econtent.

 Sue remains a contributor to NSR, while Mirela continues to expand its coverage in all sorts of directions.
 What once was a blog ‘housed’ at Wright State University in Ohio is now a portal covering ebook and econtent news not just in the United States but around the world and serving as a repository of not just press releases but also book reviews, opinion pieces by industry insiders, and promotions of initiatives raising awareness of the benefits of ebooks and digital literacy.